hyperledger/fabric/docs/source/ledger.rst

 Secondly, peers will perform a versioning check against the transaction read set, to ensure data integrity and protect against threats such as double-spending.
-The fabric has concurrency control whereby transactions execute in parallel (by endorsers) to increase throughput, and upon commit (by all peers) each transaction is verified to ensure that no other transaction has modified data it has read.
+Hyperledger Fabric has concurrency control whereby transactions execute in parallel (by endorsers) to increase throughput, and upon commit (by all peers) each transaction is verified to ensure that no other transaction has modified data it has read.
 In other words, it ensures that the data that was read during chaincode execution has not changed since execution (endorsement) time,